xingnanxia/RateMySchool/README.md

 The user can also submit his/her own rating by hovering over the starts field, and submit his/her own review.
 After that, the user need to click some other buttons and go back to see the updated rating/reviews.

-The ratings are calculated by keeping records of rateingCount and ratingAverage for every category in the database.
-Everytime a user submits a new review:
+The ratings are calculated by keeping records of ratingCount and ratingAverage for every category in the database.
+Everytime a user submits a new review, the following codes are excuted to update the related entries in the database:

 ratingAverage= (ratingAverage*ratingCount+ newRating )/ (ratingCount+1)